ashshekhar/ashshekhar/README.md

 - 💪 Leading a technical project for [Cocoa-Packs](https://cocoapacks.org/) and helping them go digital from scratch
 - 📌 Developing and hosting free virtual sessions on regression, data visualization, deep learning and much more at [NDL](https://ndl.psu.edu/)
-- 📱 Trying my hands on Flutter
+- 📱 Trying my hands on Flutter and SwiftUI
-- 🧩 Learning Algorithms and Game Theory
+- 🧩 Practicing Algorithms and Game Theory
 - 📨 Reach me here: shashwats169@gmail.com

 ----------------------------------------------------------------------------------------------------------------------------------------------------